How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 - Under the Convert type drop down list, select Excel workbook to PDF;

-- Then click Add button to add the Excel files that you want to convert, you can add the workbooks from your computor disk or OneDrive as you need;
+- Click the Add button to select the Excel files you want to convert.
+You can choose workbooks from your computer or OneDrive as needed

 4. After inserting the workbooks that you want to convert, still in the File Format Converter dialog box, please click button to choose one folder path to output the converted files, and then specify some operations you need at the bottom of the dialog box, see screenshot:

-- If the workbooks in the subfolders needed to be converted as well, please check the Include subfolders when adding folders check box;
+- To include workbooks in subfolders, check the Include subfolders when adding folders box;

 - If you want to remove the original files after converting, please check the Delete source files after conversion box;